mahedley/vertica-2nic/Vertica-2Nic/README.md

 You need to pass the following parameters to the script

-vmsize: The VM Size to provision this should be either DS15_V2, or GS3
+vmsize: The VM Size to provision this should be either DS15_V2, or GS3 (Use capitalization as shown)

 adminuser: The name of the user used to connect remotely